Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/README.md

     - This app basically uses Web App Service to deploy UI for user Authorization.
 The Auth Context Frontend App facilitates the OAuth2 authorization flow.
 It interacts with Azure Active Directory (AAD) to authenticate users and obtain consent for the required scopes, thereby ensuring that applications receive appropriate access to health data based on user permissions.
      - Needed for the Patient Standalone authorize flow to properly handle scopes.
 Microsoft Entra ID does not support session based scoping.

-Wroking of the sample at high level
+Working of the sample at high level
 1. User initiates Authentication by calling APIM endpoint managed by [Azure API Management API Gateway](https://learn.microsoft.com/azure/api-management/api-management-gateways-overview) which also handles routing and SMART Conformance.
 2. Authorization as defined by [SMART on FHIR Implementation Guide](https://hl7.org/fhir/smart-app-launch/1.0.0/index.html) is handled by [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/whatis), so frontend app interacts with Entra ID to authenticate the user and after successful authentication, the user provide scopes/permissions to access FHIR Service.
 3. User can select the required scopes and grant consent to the selected scopes.